L-MA/calico-mesos/docs/DeployingOnCentOS7.md

     $ sudo chcon -Rt svirt_sandbox_file_t /var/etcd

-### Prepare Each Host
+### Prepare Each Master and Agent
 The following steps should be performed on each Master and Agent in the cluster.

 #### Set & verify fully qualified domain name
 These instructions assume each host can reach other hosts using their fully qualified domain names (FQDN).
 To check the FQDN on a host use

     $ hostname -f

-Then attempt to ping that name from other servers.
+Then attempt to ping that name from other hosts.

 Also important are that Calico and Mesos have the same view of the (non-fully-qualified) hostname.
-In particular, the value returned by

-    $ hostname

-must be unique for each node in your cluster.
-Both Calico and Mesos use this value to identify the host.
+Ensure that the value returned by `$ hostname` is unique for each host in your cluster.

 #### Build Mesos
 The Mesos RPM packages can be built from the Mesosphere [net-modules repo](https://github.com/mesosphere/net-modules).

     $ git clone git@github.com:mesosphere/net-modules.git